Ed-Fi-Exchange-OSS/Leadership-Profile/Readme.md

 It can be run directly from the Editor, such as Visual Studio.
 It must be running along with the React Web application for full functionality.

 * If using Visual Studio, set Startup to launch `LeadershipProfileAPI` (using dotnet and Kestrel, not IIS Express)

+### Use Docker for Local DB

+**Docker database is not recommended for use in a production environment.**

+Instead of a typical SQL Server installation, you can use Docker for the local database, similar to the test DB.

+* `Invoke-Psake RecreateLocalDatabase`: Destroys and recreates a SQL Server container for local dev
+* `Invoke-Psake RestoreLocalDatabase`: Restores the backup to the local DB without recreating the container
+* `Invoke-Psake UpdateLocalDockerDatabase`: Runs DB migration scripts against the Docker DB
+* `Invoke-Psake SetLocalDockerConnectionString`: Sets up local API configuration to use Docker DB
+* `Invoke-Psake ResetLocalDb`: Combines all of the above to set or reset the Docker DB

 ## Available React Scripts

 In the Web project directory, you can run the below scripts.